-Not one to jump on just any natural health product, I had to thoroughly vet CBD oil before I tried it and before I shared my recommendations with all of you.
-It was a lengthy process of asking questions, reading studies, and talking to people but I finally landed on a product that I use and love.
-You can learn more about the differences in CBD oils here but in summary, the effectiveness of the oil all comes down to the supplement’s delivery system.
+Not one to jump on just any natural health product, I had to thoroughly vet CBD oils before I tried it and before I shared my recommendations with all of you.
 Not all CBD oil is created equal.
+It was a lengthy process of asking questions, reading studies, and talking to people but I finally landed on the CBD oil brands that I use and love.
+(More on that in a second).

 Now that you’ve read that, let dive into the meat of why you are likely reading this post.
 You want to know if CBD oil is right for you?
 Let’s explore that shall we?

 But first – the obligatory disclaimer… I am NOT a medical professional nor do I play one on this site.
 So please take my advice, research, and words of wisdom and do you own research, possibly in partnership with your trusted medical advisor.
 With that out of the way…